Frequently asked questions.

 Who does Catherine work with?

-• College or University Students: Having embarked on post 16 or 18 courses, the academic demand and level of responsibility for learning can often be more challenging than anticipated.
-They can feel unprepared for this step up and their confidence and performance can begin to flounder and they lack the support they may have received in school.
+• College or University Students: Learners can often feel unprepared for this step up in academic demand.
+Confidence and performance can begin to flounder as learners may find they lack the support they may have received in school.
 Sometimes a change of context can reveal obstacles which weren’t apparent in school.
-Catherine can help students understand their challenges with more clarity and work towards a more independent approach to learning which they can carry with them into their future careers.
+Catherine can help learners understand their challenges with more clarity and work towards an increasing independent approach to learning which can be carried forwards into their future careers.

 • Adults:

-• Mature students or adults who have professions which require continued learning can benefit from an exploration of academic challenges and the most efficient, effective methods to overcome them to restore independence in their learning.
+• Mature students or professionals requiring continued learning can benefit from an exploration of academic challenges and the most efficient, effective methods to overcome them to restore independence in their learning.

 What happens in the first appointments?

-• Free Initial Consultation to understand needs and goals, building a picture of their learning journey, concerns, strengths, motivations, and potential.
+• Free Initial Consultation to understand needs and goals, building a picture of learning, exploring concerns, strengths, motivations, and potential.

-• Sessions: Catherine will begin by building as complete picture of learning before suggesting research-led strategies to explore.
-Subsequent sessions are designed to help learners understand how they learn and why they encounter specific obstacles.
-Together, you’ll explore habits which may help or hinder progress, fine-tune strategies for increasingly impactful outcomes, building independence, confidence, ownership and long-term progress.
+• Sessions: Catherine will begin by building as complete picture of learning, crafting research-led strategies to explore.
+Subsequent sessions are designed to enable understanding how learning occurs and why specific obstacles arise.
+Together, you’ll explore habits and thought processes which may help or hinder progress, fine-tune strategies for increasingly impactful outcomes.
+The result will be evident as learners build independence, confidence, ownership and secure long-term progress.

 How many sessions will learners need?